-Council believes that land of value allocates the costs fairly between the rural and urban communities.
+Council believes that land value allocates the costs fairly between the rural and urban communities.

-When Council considered the advantages and disadvantages of each option it considered it identified that:
+When Council considered the advantages and disadvantages of rating based on land values versus capital values it identified that:

-• The ratio of land to capital value was inconsistent across the district and this would have lead more ratepayers having an increase than those decreases) in rates payable.
+- The ratio of land value to capital value was inconsistent across the district and changing the rating basis to land values would have led to more ratepayers having a rates increase than those having a decrease in rates payable. - The table below indicates the likely spread of increases and decreases in rates from a move to using capital values to charge for rates.

-RATIO OF LAND CAPITAL VALUES

-MOVEMENT IN GENERAL RATES PERCENT OF GENERAL PROPERTIES WITH MOVEMENT
+Movement in General Rates Percent of General Properties with Movement

 Decrease between 0% and 30% 35%

 Increase between 0% and 30% 14%

 Increase between 30% and 100% 31%

 Increase greater than 100% 20%

-- As land value is the current method it is accepted and understood by the majority of ratepayers. - There would be additional costs in both moving to capital value and additional costs in maintaining the rating database without out any significant increase in value.
+- " As land value is the current method it is accepted and understood by the majority of ratepayers. - There would be additional costs in moving to capital values and additional costs in maintaining the rating database without any significant increase in benefit to Council or ratepayers.

-3.3 Targeted rates
+8.2.
+Targeted rates

-Any other rate includes, Uniform Annual Changes, rate set on a differential on value, rates set over at area of benefit and rates for a service or for an activity.
+Targeted rates, are rates set on a differential value, rates set over an area of benefit and rates for a service or for an activity.

-This can be used for both private good and public good.
+Targeted rates can be used to rate for both private good and public good services.